Self-Organizing State-Space Models with Artificial Dynamics: Introduction

 The rest of the paper is organized as follows.
-In Appendix \ref{sec:theory} we introduce a general theory for self-organized Feynman-Kac models in random environments.
-In Section \ref{sec:SSM} this theory is applied to introduce specific instances of SO-SSMs \eqref{eq:SO-SSM_new} and \eqref{eq:SO-SSM_new2} that can be used to perform online joint parameter and state inference with theoretical guarantees.
-In Section \ref{sec:MLE} the theory developed in Appendix \ref{sec:theory} is used to introduce and justify theoretically new IF algorithms.
-The behaviour of the different algorithms discussed in this work is illustrated in Section \ref{sec:num} and Section \ref{sec:conclusion} concludes.
-All the proofs are gathered in the \hyperlink{SM}{Supplementary Material}.
+Appendix \ref{sec:theory} contains our general theory for self-organizing Feynman-Kac models in random environments.
+This theory is applied in Section \ref{sec:SSM} to define SO-SSMs for online joint parameter and state inference in SSMs, and in Section \ref{sec:MLE} to propose new IF algorithms for MLE estimation.
+The behaviour of the algorithms discussed in this work is illustrated in Section \ref{sec:num} through numerical experiments, and Section \ref{sec:conclusion} concludes.
+All the proofs are gathered in the \hyperlink{SM}{Supplementary Material} and the code used for the numerical experiments of Section \ref{sec:num} is available on GitHub\footnote{at \url{github.com/mathieugerber/paperSO-SSM}}.